Mindy Kaling's Late Night Is the Flip Side to The Devil Wears Prada I Didn't Know I Craved

 Late Night is a love letter to female ambition: to striving, to building a life around a passion even if it's your career instead of marriage and motherhood, to shamelessly trying really, really hard.

 Late Night is a love letter to female ambition: to striving, to building a life around a passion even if it's your career instead of marriage and motherhood, to shamelessly trying really, really hard.
-(As Kaling herself quipped at a panel at the Stella Film Lounge after our screening of the film: "I think 'effortless' is one of the most overrated adjectives of all time.
+(As Kaling herself quipped at a panel at Sundance's Stella Film Lounge after the film festival's screening of the movie: "I think 'effortless' is one of the most overrated adjectives of all time.
 What's wrong with effort?")
 And while career is the key storyline for both characters, it is a Mindy Kaling project, so romance is not entirely absent.
 It's so peripheral, though, that one sly nod to two characters' relationship toward the end of the movie struck me as both unearned and unnecessary.

 For all its joyful celebration of doing the thing you love and building a meaningful life around it, Late Night also manages to mostly avoid the dangerous "work above all else" mentality that has fueled a growing conversation about millennial burnout.
 In one scene, when Katherine demands Molly stay late at work and miss a charity event she promised to host, Molly refuses to back down.

 One of Late Night's strengths is in its timely, cutting barbs about racism, politics, misogyny, and sexual harassment that are illuminating but, in true Kaling form, come from a goodhearted place.
 My one minuscule complaint about Late Night is that Kaling's relentlessly positive worldview can sometimes verge on the slightly naïve.
 In this movie, people change, and the people they've hurt or offended forgive them, and it's suggested that a utopia of racial and gender equality can be achieved in the workplace if only individuals try harder, together.